Zarhmon/CITS3403_Chat_App/Docs/README.md

 In windows search function open "Services"
 Scroll the MySQL80 and click start

+# To run unit tests for app.py

+type in "cd Testing" while in the root directory then type in "python -W ignore -m appunittests

+NOTE: If an error returns saying "ModuleNotFoundError: No module named 'app'", it may be because the 'app' module is not in the python import search path, to rectify this type the following into the command line before running the unit tests again "$env:PYTHONPATH = "path/to/parent/directory/of/app/module" "

 # If having errors the following may needed be download on the machine